 Aside from its high employability and good salary, dentistry is also a popular choice because it is a rewarding career that involves serving and treating people.
-It is a branch of medicine that focuses on maintaining oral health and treating mouth and teeth-related problems.
-Dentists use their knowledge and skills to prevent, diagnose, and treat dental concerns, keeping people well and supporting a large part of people’s daily lives.
+It is a branch of medicine that focuses on maintaining oral health and treating mouth- and teeth-related problems.
+Dentists use their knowledge and skills to prevent, diagnose, and treat dental concerns, keeping people well and supporting an important part of daily life.

-Dentistry can also be a challenging field because it requires technical competence and manual dexterity, the ability to use one’s hands and move precisely.
-Becoming a dentist and providing services is not at all easy and requires tons of lectures, training, internships, and examinations, making it a very competitive industry.
-But having to finish all these makes it not only a rewarding career but a fulfilling one as well.
+Dentistry can also be a challenging field because it requires technical competence and manual dexterity, which is the ability to use one’s hands and move precisely.
+Becoming a dentist and providing services is not easy.
+It requires lectures, training, clinical placements, and examinations, making it a competitive field.
+Finishing all these requirements can make dentistry both a rewarding and fulfilling career.

 Here are some of the steps to become a dentist in Australia.